Rental Fire Safety Code - (Chapter 26 of the City Code)

 nfpa.org or call 1-800-344-3555 / iccsafe.org or call 1-800-344-3555

-The rental registration application packet contains information about the rental registration program, long-term and short-term registration requirements, the rental registration application and parking diagram, parking requirements for rental properties, inspection compliance tips, short-term rental requirements and a copy of the Rental Fire Safety Code.
+The rental registration application packet contains information about rental registration requirements, the rental registration application and parking diagram, parking requirements for rental properties, inspection compliance tips and a copy of the Rental Fire Safety Code.

-The rental registraiton application and packet can be obtained by clicking the link below.
+The rental registration application and packet can be obtained by clicking the link below.

 View the "Tenant and Landlords-A Practical Guide" by clicking the link below.